-The British Animal Studies Network seeks papers for its first 2018 meeting, to be held at the University of Strathclyde in Glasgow, on the theme of ‘sex’ .
-Please submit your title with an abstract of no more than 200 words and a brief biography (also of no more than 200 words) to Erica Fudge at firstname.lastname@example.org.
+If you are interested in giving a paper addressing the topic ‘Emotion’ from whatever disciplinary perspective please submit your title, with an abstract of no more than 200 words and a brief biography (also of no more than 200 words).
 These should be included within your email – i.e. not as attachments.
-The deadline for abstracts is 12 January 2018.
-Presentations will be 20 minutes long, and we hope to include work by individuals at different career stages.
+Please send them to firstname.lastname@example.org.
+The deadline for abstracts is Friday 18 January 2019.
+Presentations will be 20 minutes long and we hope to include work by individuals at different career stages.
 Sadly we have no money to support travel, accommodation or attendance costs.

 Topics covered at this meeting might include (but are not limited to):